robocup-junior/awesome-rcj-soccer/README.md

 resources relevant for [**RoboCupJunior Soccer**](https://junior.robocup.org/soccer/).
 It is an attempt to gather everything useful in one place for everybody who wants to learn more.

-Please feel free to suggest changes by [editing the file](https://github.com/RoboCupJuniorTC/awesome-rcj-soccer/edit/master/README.md) and creating a Pull Request!
+Please feel free to suggest changes by [editing theeeefdsffsdssfvZRAGVWCFDZFv g bcxvcgfsvtraedwsAQAWESS file](https://github.com/RoboCupJuniorTC/awesome-rcj-soccer/edit/master/README.md) and creating a Pull Request!